outrunthewolf/ditto/README.md

 Sometimes you dont want to worry about running git, composer or other commands on your production servers.
 Ditto uses rsync to duplicate applications quickly and easily across many environments.

-### Dependencies & Support
-Ditto has been tested and runs in the following shells:

-- zsh
-- bash
-- fish

-If you run any other shell environments and ditto runs fine in those, please help me keep these updated.

 Installation
 --------------------